 - If using "Reverse Connect", load the module before launching

 ddt-non-mpimodule inside your "queue template file" (configured via the "Options" dialog).

 - Load the module using the "remote script" mechanism while configuring your remote host in the DDT Remote Client.
 For convenience, you may specify the following file as the remote script:

 Arm MAPArm MAP (part of the Arm Forge suite, with DDT) is a profiler for parallel, multithreaded or single threaded C, C++, Fortran and F90 codes.
 It provides in depth analysis and bottleneck pinpointing to the source line.
 Unlike most profilers, it's designed to be able to profile pthreads, OpenMP or MPI for parallel and threaded code.
 MAP aims to be simple to use - there's no need to instrument each source file, or configure.

 Linking your program with the MAP Sampler (for Cray systems)In order to collect information about your program, you must link your program with the MAP sampling libraries.
-When using shared libraries on non-Cray systems, MAP can do this automatically at runtime.
-On Cray systems, this process must be performed manually.
-The map-static-link and map-dynamic-link modules can help with this.
+When using shared libraries on, MAP can do this automatically at runtime.
+On Cray systems, the map-static-link and map-dynamic-link modules can help with this.

 - module load forge

 Do I need to recompile?There's no need to instrument your code with Arm MAP, so there's no strict requirement to recompile.
 However, if your binary wasn't compiled with the -g compiler flag, MAP won't be able to show you source-line information, so recompiling would be beneficial.

 Note: If using the Cray compiler, you may wish to use